eguar11011/eguar11011.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Computer Science - Universidad Nacional de Colombia
+subtitle: Computer Science - National University of Colombia

 profile:
   align: right